cafwd/job_quality_index/README.md

 - STATEFIP
 - YEAR

+**Data File Location**
+Due to the size of the IPUMS datasets, they cannot be stored in the repository and must be in the correct file location when generating high wage outputs.
+Begin by cloning and pulling the repository, so all other file locations are in place.
+Then, add any year of IPUMS data to the data folder with the following location and naming convention:

+Location: `data/ipums`

+Naming Convention: `IPUMS_{YEAR}.csv`

+Example: `data/ipums/IPUMS_2020`

 ### County to Region Information

 This is a translational spreadsheet to show how California has been divided by county into the Community Economic Resiliency Fund (CERF) regions.
 This spreadsheet can be found in this repository, under: